-And since our responses are automatic, we easily miss the freedom we have to choose how to respond.
+Since our responses are automatic, we easily miss the freedom we have to choose how to respond.
+And not only that — We can come to discover that hidden in our suffering are tools and insights that can radically change how we experience ourselves and others.
 Sometimes traumatic memories inhibit us from feeling this freedom; at other times our own beliefs get in the way.
 But we can experience this freedom, and I’m here to help you learn how.
-With chronic pain in particular, until quite recently we did not have a deep enough understanding about how pain is created in the body, brain, and mind, in order to provide a rationale to guide effective treatment.
-Now we do.

 I use a new, scientifically validated method, called Pain Reprocessing Therapy (PRT), a chronic pain treatment that targets the brain, via the mind.
 After undergoing treatment, 98% of patients improved, and 66% were pain-free or nearly pain-free.